phineas-pta/build_wheel/README.md

 # build some wheels

-unofficial helper for `roop` users: https://github.com/s0md3v/roop
+unofficial helper for `roop` users: https://github.com/s0md3v/roop<br />also other projects derived from `roop`

 some packages are difficult to install with `pip`